White KPM Berlin porcelain with a red accent circle in the background.

 SIMPLE PLATINUM STAFFAGE - DECOR 11

-A delicate line of real shiny platinum, drawn by a practiced hand with a brush, lends the BERLIN collection in pattern 11 a touch of luxury.
-The shimmering silver band frames the perfect shape of the plates, cups and bowls and unites them as an understated, luminous ensemble on tables and dining tables.
+A delicate line of real shiny platinum, drawn by a practiced hand with a brush, gives the BERLIN collection in decor 11 a touch of luxury.
+The shimmering silver band frames the perfect shape of the plates, cups and bowls and unites them as an understated, luminous ensemble on tables and dinner tables.

 COLORS OF BERLIN